 Sharing and Caring Senior Singles

 The Sharing and Caring Senior Singles group is a social group for seniors and is open to any widowed, divorced, separated, or never married Catholic or Christian individual.
 The group meets every other month on the second or third Saturday in the St. John Paul Room from noon to 2:00 p.m.
 We also participate in fundraisers and casino bus trips.
-For more information, contact Helen at email@example.com or call 916-683-1943.
+For more information, contact Helen.

 The Social Committee organizes and runs fundraising events at Good Shepherd Church such as the Parish Crab Feed.
 We also participate in the Parish Festival by organizing the Pancake Breakfast.
 Additionally, we set-up and provide food for various receptions and pot-lucks of the Parish.
-For more information contact Sonia Valverde-Strong at SocialCommittee@gscceg.org.
+The Social Committee is open to all parishioners who enjoy serving others, meeting people, and spending time with our parish family.
+We meet on the first Monday of the month.
+For more information email SocialCommittee@gscceg.org or call Cathy at 916-683-3373.

 Good Shepherd Veterans Ministry is open to all active duty and veterans of the Armed Forces who are parishioners of Good Shepherd.
 This ministry celebrates Memorial Day and Veterans Day.
 Other events are celebrated jointly with other ministries during the year.
 Any requests for volunteer opportunities are posted in the church bulletin as needed.
 The Veterans Ministry meets as needed in the St. John Paul Room.
 For more information contact Bobby R. Aglubat Jr., at 916-525-5180 or 916-686-5540.